pcclarke/myd3docs/readme.md

 var entries = nest.entries(colors);
 ```

-Notice that nest.entries could be reused with other data objects, so long as they have the property *dot*.
+Notice that *nest* could be reused with other data objects, so long as they have the property *dot*.

 Create a nest operator, register a key to nest data with, and return data in one chain: